 Chief of Interpretation and Education Jay Blount

-The USS Arizona Memorial is presently closed to visitation due to a failure of the anchoring system for its dock.
+The USS Arizona Memorial is closed to visitation due to a failure of the anchoring system for its dock.
 The anchor system failure occurred due to natural variables related to sediment in Pearl Harbor.
 In May of 2018, staff noticed minor damage to the concrete on the USS Arizona Memorial, directly beneath the public entrance.
 After initial repairs were made, the damage reappeared.
 Closer inspection of the dock and its attaching structures revealed that the root cause of the damage stemmed from a much larger issue: failure of the dock's anchoring system was placing excessive stress on the memorial.
 Standard anchoring techniques are not appropriate in this sensitive area, which is soft, sediment-heavy, and holds the potential for unexploded ordnance.
 Additionally, NPS is committed to protecting archeology related to the December 7, 1941, attack, and reducing all possible disturbance to the wreck of the USS Arizona, the final resting place of over 900 men.
-Visitors are still traveling on Navy boats for a tour of Battleship Row, with ability to see the wreck of USS Arizona and take photographs of the memorial.

 USS Arizona Memorial Closure